jameskaois/my-website/content/posts/overthewire-natas-level-0-6.md

 The Natas wargame is part of OverTheWire and focuses on web security challenges.
 This post covers Levels 0 – 6, with hints, answers, and explanations to help you understand the thought process, not just the final solution.

+Each level introduces a new vulnerability — from basic HTML inspection to SQL injection, XSS, command injection, file inclusion, and authentication flaws.
+The goal is to find the password for the next level by analyzing and exploiting the web application.

 ## Natas Level 0 → Level 1
 (Updated: 13 August 2025)